Hike, bike, ride, onsen, ski and snowboard in the highlands

-Fans of outdoor sports love the Hiruzen-Kogen Highlands for trekking, camping and cycling during the warmer months and skiing and snowboarding in the colder ones.
+Fans of outdoor sports recommend the Hiruzen-Kogen Highlands for trekking, camping and cycling during the warmer months and skiing and snowboarding in the colder ones.
 On the border between Tottori and Okayama prefectures, the Hiruzen area is especially known for mountain trails.

 If you're simply looking for fresh air, a healthy environment and some great scenery, food and relaxation, Hiruzen offers horseback riding, hot springs, a dairy farm, a park with carnival rides and more.

-Other popular outdoor activities here include paragliding, camping and cycling.
+Other popular outdoor activities here include camping and cycling.
 There is a well-paved and relatively flat cycling road through the area, and rental bikes are available.
 Guided tours by a knowledgeable local are available.

 Outside of the park, you can ride through lush green meadows during the spring and summer or through the harsh, snow-covered ground of winter.